Shantanu7022/scaler-open-source-september-challenge/README.md

 The primary objective?
 To help the community become better at contributing to open source and building projects.

 ## Learning Outcomes
-1. Learn how to contribute to open source projects.
+1. Learn how to contribute to open-source projects.
 Learn the basics of creating issues, pull requests, Git and Github
 2. Celebrate with new rewards every time you reach a milestone!

 ## How to participate?